ericvsmith/dataclasses/pep-xxxx.rst

 Why not just use attrs
 ----------------------

-- attrs is constrained in using new language features.
-Data Classes can use features that are only in the newest version of Python.
-In particular, this allows Data Classes to use PEP 526 variable annotations, which means that in the typical case, field definitions consist of only a name, a type, and an optional default.

 - attrs moves faster than could be accommodated if it were moved in to the standard library.